TMD Health

 Absence of Accountability

-A widely cited study in the American Society of Training and Development reported the probability of completing a goal: idea or intention (~10%), commitment to someone else (~65%), scheduled accountability appointment (~95%).
+A study in the American Society of Training and Development reported the probability of completing a goal: idea or intention (~10%), commitment to someone else (~65%), scheduled accountability appointment (~95%).

 Programs Not Designed for Real Life